mhhollomon/codevamping-blog/content/article/getting-started-with-google-cloud-functions/index.md

 That's promising.
 No errors.
 But how do we trigger it?

 We'll use `curl` with a crafted json string.
-The `json` must define an object that looks like an event - in or case, a publishing event.
+The `json` must define an object that looks like an event - in our case, a publishing event.

 Put the following in a file `send-msg.sh`